What are the scheduling requirements for math classes?

 Can I teach the units in a different order than what’s provided in the Base curriculum?

 Additionally, not only do the concepts within the courses build on each other, but the exercise sets, which accompany each day, contain 30-50% spiraled material.
-Proceeding in a different order than the Base will likely result in disjointed material for you and your students.
+Proceeding in a different order than the Base will result in disjointed material for you and your students.

-Each math unit overview includes a section titled ‘Adaptations & Modifications’ that provides general guidance on how to modify a unit in a way that allows students to engage with on-grade level mathematics.
-For our courses that are derived from Illustrative Mathematics, lesson guides contain suggested strategies that address cognitive functioning and are located in the ‘Support for Students with Disabilities’ boxes.
-Because modifications are specific to an individual student’s needs, modifications should be finalized through the collaboration of the mathematics educator, Special Education department, and school administration or via a pre-identified process determined at the school level.
+For our Illustrative Mathematics courses (grade 4-11), the Plans tab includes suggested strategies that address cognitive functioning and are listed as ‘Supports for Students with Disabilities.’
+Because modifications are unique to an individual student’s needs, specific modifications and their impact on daily lesson and assessment content should be finalized through the collaboration of the mathematics educator, Special Education department, and school administration or via a predetermined process at the school level.